 Policy Principles

-At least annually, but generally more frequently, the Principal, Chief Operations Officer, Heads of School, Resource Centre Manager and Manager Information Systems shall give consideration to current and future capital and major development needs.
+At least annually, but generally more frequently, the Executive Principal, Chief Operations Officer, relevant senior leadership team member(s), Property & Services Manager and Manager Information Systems shall give consideration to current and future capital and major development needs.
 Such considerations will include, but not be limited to:

-- the manner in which the project may be brought to completion, utilising fair and appropriate processes, and achieving value for money;
+- the manner in which the project may be brought to completion, utilising fair and appropriate processes;

 Capital and major projects considered shall be prioritised by consensus.
 The priorities may be reflected in the annual budget or promoted as a one-off project, ex-budget.